gbmhunter/MToolkit/README.rst

 ========= ========== =====================================================================
 Version    Date       Comment
 ========= ========== =====================================================================
-v1.16.0.2 2014-10-15 Modified all existing version number tags so that the minor number is incremented when a new module is added, not the major number, closes #26. v1.16.0.1 2014-10-14 Added MLedController to list of modules in README. v1.16.0.0 2014-10-14 Added MLedController module to toolkit, closes #25.
+v1.17.0.0 2014-10-16 Added MList module to toolbox, closes #27.
+Added new 'Container Modules' section to MToolkit README, put MVector and MList into this, closes #28. v1.16.0.2 2014-10-15 Modified all existing version number tags so that the minor number is incremented when a new module is added, not the major number, closes #26. v1.16.0.1 2014-10-14 Added MLedController to list of modules in README. v1.16.0.0 2014-10-14 Added MLedController module to toolkit, closes #25.
 Updated MHal and MOsal modules.